eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/23-add-a-custom-cloud-formation-stack-output-with-cdk.md

   });
 ```

-👍 Once you deploy, you should see the logo path in the outputs section.
+👍 Once you deploy, you should see the logo path in the output section.

 Now go to the frontend application and add this `url` as the logo `src` (in `app.tsx`).